 Teachable is a platform for creating and selling online courses, coaching programs, and digital downloads.
 It provides a course builder where users can upload videos, PDFs, quizzes, and other content to structure their lessons.

-The platform also supports customizable course websites, allowing creators to design landing pages and manage student access without needing coding skills.
+The platform also supports customizable course websites where you can design landing pages and manage student access without needing coding skills.

 Key Features